KarelZe/thesis/references/obsidian/📖chapters/🤖Training of the Transformer.md

 ### Transformer
 - See tips in [[tuningplaybookgithub]]
 - Transformers are much more elaborate to train than gradient boosting approaches.
 Training of the transformer has been found non-trivial [[@liuUnderstandingDifficultyTraining2020]]
-- Motivate the importance of regularized neural nets with [[@kadraWelltunedSimpleNets2021]] papers.
-Authors state, that the improvements from regularization of neural nets are very pronounced and highly significant.
-Discuss which regularization approaches are applied and why.
+- Motivate the importance of regularised neural nets with [[@kadraWelltunedSimpleNets2021]] papers.
+Authors state, that the improvements from regularisation of neural nets are very pronounced and highly significant.
+Discuss which regularisation approaches are applied and why.
 - Similarly, [[@heBagTricksImage2018]] show how they can improve the performance of neural nets for computer vision through "tricks" like learning rate scheduling.
-- Also see [[@shavittRegularizationLearningNetworks2018]] for regularization in neural networks for tabular data.
+- Also see [[@shavittRegularizationLearningNetworks2018]] for regularisation in neural networks for tabular data.
 - Motivate different activation functions with [[@shazeerGLUVariantsImprove2020]]
 - Search space is adapated from [[@huangTabTransformerTabularData2020]] and [[@gorishniyRevisitingDeepLearning2021]].
 We make sure optimal solution is not on the borders of the search space.
 - post norm / pre-norm / lr warm up [[@xiongLayerNormalizationTransformer2020]].
 Use of Post-Norm (Hello [[🤖TabTransformer]]) has been deemed outdated in Transformers due to a more fragile training process (see [[@gorishniyRevisitingDeepLearning2021]]).
 - In case of diverged training, try gradient clipping and/or more warmup steps. (found in [[@popelTrainingTipsTransformer2018]])
-- Use weight decay of 0.1 for a small amount of regularization [[@loshchilovDecoupledWeightDecay2019]].
+- Use weight decay of 0.1 for a small amount of regularisation [[@loshchilovDecoupledWeightDecay2019]].
 - on the compute cost of transformers [[@ivanovDataMovementAll2021]]
 - training tips for Transformer https://www.borealisai.com/research-blogs/tutorial-17-transformers-iii-training/
 - Might use additional tips from here: ([[@liuRoBERTaRobustlyOptimized2019]] and [[@liuUnderstandingDifficultyTraining2020]])